lordfriend/nya-bootstrap-select/docs/src/content/api/nya-bs-option.md

     <td>deep-watch</td>
     <td><span class="label label-primary">string</span></td>
     <td>
-      When set to true, enable a deep watch to collection_expression. `nya-bs-option` will use $watch(exp, listener, true) to make a deep watch.
+      When set to true, enable a deep watch to collection_expression. `nyaBsOption` will use $watch(exp, listener, true) to make a deep watch.
 Turn on this feature will impact the performance. even cause expection.
       It is not recommended.
-      By default. `nya-bs-option` will use $watchCollection to watch the collection_expression.
+      By default. `nyaBsOption` will use $watchCollection to watch the collection_expression.
     </td>
   </tr>
 </tbody>